Is Dublin safe to visit? A comprehensive safety guide

 Important emergency numbers in Dublin

-If you ever witness a crime or are in need of help while in Dublin, assistance will never be far away.
+If you are ever in need of help while in Dublin, assistance will never be far away.
 You'll see that many shops have their own security guards, and the local police force is always around to help, too.
 When traveling, having your embassy number at hand is good practice.

 • Irish Police Force, Fire Brigade, Ambulance: 112 or 999